quent1f/AI_tictactoe/README.md

-# AI Tic Tac Toe
+# Tic Tac Toe

 ## Project idea :

-The goal of this project is to implement AI (game theory) techniques for Tic Tac Toe game.
+The goal of this project is to implement game theory techniques for Tic Tac Toe game.
 I want to do this small project to improve my C++ coding skills, discovering OOP in C++.